ricsanfre/pi-cluster/docs/_docs/monitoring.md

 ### Helm chart installation

-Kube-prometheus stack can be installed using helm [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) maintaind by the community
+Kube-prometheus stack can be installed using helm [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) maintained by the community

 - Step 1: Add the Prometheus repository